-You asked, we listened!
-We have changed our cancellation policy.
+We have heard your feedback and we have changed our cancellation policy.
 The first-time cancellation waiver has been removed!

 When a cancellation fee applies

-After accepting a request, a $10 cancellation fee will apply to the rider if the following occurs:
+After accepting a request a $10 cancellation fee will apply if the client cancels or you cancel correctly through the app (assuming a client no show).
+The cancellation fee applies if the following occurs:

-- The rider cancels 5 minutes after booking.
+- The customer cancels 5 minutes after booking.

 Please note: This is an automatic system.
 If the fee does not appear at the end of the trip then it did not qualify.
 If you think it is missing, then please check your dashboard 24 hours after the trip before contacting us as it will often be there!

-To make sure you receive the correct fare, please remember to do the following:
+To make sure you qualify for any cancellation fees please remember to do the following:

 1. Always confirm the riders name before you allow them into the car.